 We look at how to design a small bathroom, and even some clever ways to make it look or feel bigger.
+When you're done, check out our design ideas for small bathrooms for inspiration – and find out more about designing a bathroom in our essential guide.

 Small bathroom design and layout ideas